marcmccarty/ReadSpeed/README.md

 # ReadSpeed

-ReadSpeed is a basic app that records your reading speed.
+ReadSpeed is an app that records your reading speed.

 When the app begins, if you have any stored scores, it will display your most recent score and your average score.